112th Fighter Squadron: Ohio National Guard

 The unit flew a wide range of aircraft throughout the late 1920s and 1930s including the PT-1, BT-1, the O-2 and the O-11.

 World War II

 On 25 November 1940 the 112th was federalized and ordered to active service as part of the buildup of the Army Air Corps after the Fall of France.
 The unit was ordered to Pope Field, North Carolina where it was equipped with North American O-47 observation aircraft.
 It performed antisubmarine patrols over the North and South Carolina coasts, with a flight operating from Myrtle Beach Airport.
 After the Japanese attack on Pearl Harbor, the 112th was moved to Dover Field, Delaware and equipped with O-49s and O-57s, performing coastal patrols over the Atlantic for German U-boats over Delaware Bay and the approaches to Philadelphia.
 In the spring of 1942, was returned to South Carolina where it continued patrolling the mid-Atlantic coastline shipping routes.

-In October 1942, the unit was moved to Birmingham Airport, Alabama where it was inactivated.
+In October 1942, the unit was moved to Birmingham Army Air Field, Alabama where it was inactivated.